 You can go ahead and throw all the insults in the world at me.
 But anyone who still has a capsule machine sitting in their kitchen in 2024 really should reconsider their beliefs.
 Urgently.

-As part of this reality check, I’ll be happy to provide you with current figures and comparisons as well as some unshakeable reasons why coffee capsules are dead.
+As part of this reality check, I’ll be happy to provide you with current figures and comparisons as well as some unshakeable reasons why coffee capsules should be dead.
 Forever.

 Coffee Consumption (in Germany): Full of Caffeine and Yet Still Sluggish